a story about the words that live inside you

 Connection

 When a parent shares their own wishing word, something opens.
-The book becomes a bridge — not a performance of bedtime, but a real moment of closeness.
+The book becomes a bridge — a real moment of closeness, not just bedtime.

 🌟